-By law, to fairly dismiss an employee you must show that you have a valid reason that you can justify and that you acted reasonably in all the circumstances.
+By law, to lawfully dismiss an employee with more than 2 years’ service, you must show that you have a valid reason that you can justify and that you acted reasonably in all the circumstances.

 Under section 98 of the Employment Rights Act 1996 (the 1996 Act) there are various valid reasons for terminating employment.
 These include: